logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-python-harness/_index.md

 TestArchitect installation does *not* include a Python interpreter, which is a requirement for running Python scripts.

--   **Linux**: Linux machines come with Python 2.x pre-installed.
+-   Linux: Linux machines come with Python 2.x pre-installed.
--   **Windows**: Windows does not, by default, include a Python interpreter.
+-   Windows: Windows does not, by default, include a Python interpreter.
 You may, however, easily obtain a free interpreter from the [Python Releases for Windows](https://www.python.org/downloads/windows/) page of [python.org](https://www.python.org/downloads/windows/).

 In addition, please observe the following when installing an interpreter: